 - (a) Rate of Flow Development of property tends to increase the rate of surface runoff.
-WSDOT will require the rate of flow entering the highway drainage system from the utility (applicant for the permit or franchise) to meet the flow control standards required in the Highway Runoff Manual (HRM): - If the flow control standards required by the local government are more restrictive than the standards contained in the HRM, the local government's standards must be used.
+WSDOT will require the rate of flow entering the highway drainage system from the utility (applicant for the permit) to meet the flow control standards required in the Highway Runoff Manual (HRM): - If the flow control standards required by the local government are more restrictive than the standards contained in the HRM, the local government's standards must be used.

 In some instances, WSDOT may agree to accept unrestricted runoff from a utility.
 However, in those instances, the utility will remain liable for damages that occur as a result of any increased runoff.
 The increased runoff is that portion of the total rate of flow entering the highway drainage system that is in excess of the natural rate of surface runoff that flowed toward and onto the state right of way prior to development of the property.
-An agreement may be required between the department and the utility to specify any monetary conditions beyond the Special Provisions of the permit or franchise.